 “Anyone whose goal is to build strength and muscle should eat a 2:1 ratio of carbohydrates to protein to ensure adequate muscle repair and recovery,” says Patton.
 “If you’re a high endurance athlete, we typically recommend a 4:1 ration of carbohydrates to protein.”

 More of a casual exerciser or age 50+?
 A good ratio is 3:1.

 Daily meal plan ideas

-As you begin to make healthy changes to your lifestyle, you may be baffled by how to approach meal-planning.
+As you begin to make healthy changes to your lifestyle, you may be baffled by how to approach meal planning.
 After all, even good-for-you changes are sometimes a bit unfathomable.

 Breakfast – “Aim to eat enough protein, such as eggs and whole-grain bread,” says Patton.
 “Another option is Greek yogurt with bran cereal and fruit on top, or toast with peanut butter or nut butter and banana.
 Or try a fruit smoothie,” says Patton.

 Lunch – At mid-day, include a protein source, a few more carbs and vegetables.
 For example, you may want to try a piece of chicken or tuna with cucumbers and peppers on the side, along with some fruit.
-Including some good fats into your lunch will help carry you through until dinner time.
+Including some good fats in your lunch will help carry you through until dinner time.

 Snacks – Finally, before you hit the gym or head outside for a run, grab something with complex carbs, like an apple.